 It turned out that situations which would first appear to be the ideal part time employment for me instead were impossible to maintain over an extended period of time.
 My illness would take a dangerous turn and I would be forced to retreat until the inflammation within my body receded.
 I turned to the Internet to search out a way of creating a source of employment for myself.
 It was a logical decision.
 I would not have to leave my home to work and I could take rest breaks whenever I needed them.

-While searching out potential online positions for myself I rediscovered my love of writing and made the decision pick it up again.
+I always enjoyed language and the processes of writing.
+As I child it was a future goal of mine but that dream was forgotten for many of my adult years.
+While searching out potential online positions for myself I rediscovered my love of writing and made the decision to pick it up again.
 Blogging was in vogue so it was a pretty easy direction to head into.

 The Majority of my First Articles Focused on my Illness

 In the early years of writing my illness was always foremost in my mind.
 It was the subject that I was constantly searching out information, possible causes and treatments on.
 This research became the basis for many of my first articles.
 There really was not all that much information out there on people like me so what better topic to write on.